Sunil Gupta Indian, b. 1953

 Biography

-Gupta has several solo shows to his credit, including the Ryerson Image Centre, Toronto (2021); the Photographer’s Gallery, London (2020); Brixton Tate Library, London (2020, 2019); Hales Gallery, New York (2019); Stephen Bulger Gallery, Toronto (2018); the Contemporary Arts Museum, Houston (2018); Pelz Gallery, University of London (2017); Cardiff Photo Festival (2017); SepiaEYE, New York (2017, 2014); Whitney Humanities Centre, Yale University (2015); Grosvenor Vadehra, London (2010); and Vadehra Art Gallery, New Delhi (2009), to name a few.
-His group participations include the Barbican Art Gallery, London (2020); Vancouver Art Gallery (2019); Soho Art Gallery, New York (2019); Leslie Lohman Museum, New York (2019); the Kochi–Muziris Biennale (2018); the Philadelphia Museum of Art (2015), among many others.
+Gupta has several solo shows to his credit, including a special project at Art Basel, Basel (2024) and another important retrospective first presented at the Photographers’ Gallery, London, then travelling to the Ryerson Image Centre, Toronto (2022); as well as Charing Cross Hospital, London and Cambridge Wing Gallery, St. Mary’s Hospital, London, + Studio Voltaire (2022); Vadehra Art Gallery, New Delhi (2022, 2009); Hales London (2021); Materia, Rome (2021); the Photographers’ Gallery, London (2020); Brixton Tate Library, London (2020, 2019); Hales Gallery, New York (2019); Stephen Bulger Gallery, Toronto (2018); the Contemporary Arts Museum, Houston (2018); Pelz Gallery, University of London (2017); Cardiff Photo Festival (2017); SepiaEYE, New York (2017, 2014); Whitney Humanities Centre, Yale University (2015); and Grosvenor Vadehra, London (2010), to name a few.

-He is a professorial fellow at UCA, Farnham; visiting lecturer at Kingston University and visiting tutor at the Royal College of Art, London.
+He is a professorial fellow at UCA, Farnham, visiting lecturer at Kingston University and visiting tutor at the Royal College of Art, London.
 He was lead curator for the Houston Fotofest in 2018.
-His work is in many private and public collections including; George Eastman House (Rochester, USA); Tokyo Metropolitan Museum of Photography; Philadelphia Museum of Art; Royal Ontario Museum; Tate Modern; Harvard University and the Museum of Modern Art.

-The artist lives and works in London.
+The artist lives and works in London, UK.

 Works